18F/data-fixer/README.md

 # 10x datafixer prototype

-This repository contains the UI prototype for Phase 2 of the (10x)[https://10x.gsa.gov/] "Data Fixer" tool.
+This repository contains the prototype for the Phase 2 (10x)[https://10x.gsa.gov/] "Data Fixer" tool.

 The original 10x pitch text: